-The Motion Analysis and Rehabilitation Laboratory, directed by Prof. Itshak Melzer, focuses on increasing knowledge of balance control, falls and injury prevention in older adults.
-The following equipment will be available at the Lab: 3D Vicon system 16-infrared cameras, 3D ZED2 camera, 8-channel Myo-EMG system, 2-Kistler Force plates systems, and the BaMPer perturbation system.
-Several collaborators will be a consultant in this project: 1) Prof. Yan Press is the head of Geriatric department in Soroka Medical center, with years of experience in working with the elderly population, his contribution is important for the medical screening and selection criteria required for the proposed work; 2) Prof. Abed Azab the director of clinical pharmacology lab, in the recent years he is investigating the involvement of inflammation in the pathophysiology and one of his expertise in the influence of stress events on the inflammatory processes.
-In the current project he will be responsible for the analyses of biological biomarkers of stress; 3) Prof. Amir Shapiro is the director of the Robotics Laboratory.
-His interests include locomotion of multi-limbed mechanisms in unstructured complex environments.
-For the proposed research, Prof. Amir Shapiro will be supervisors of a research Engineering student that will be responsible for maintenance of the BaMPer system for the research and supervising Engineering research student; 4) Dr Moti Salti is the scientific director of the Brain Imaging Research Center (BIRC) at Ben-Gurion University of the Negev.
-He will be responsible for the Imaging aspects of the current investigation.
+The Motion Analysis and Rehabilitation Laboratory, directed by Prof. Itshak Melzer, focuses on increasing knowledge of balance control, falls, and injury prevention in older adults.
+The following equipment will be available at the Lab: 3D Vicon system 16-infrared cameras, a 3D ZED2 camera, an eight-channel Myo-EMG system, two Kistler Force plates systems, and the BaMPer perturbation system.
+Several collaborators will consult on this project: 1) Prof. Yan Press, head of the Geriatric Department at Soroka Medical Center, has years of experience working with the elderly population.
+His contribution is essential for medical screening and the selection criteria required for the proposed work.
+2) Prof. Abed Azab is the Director of the Clinical Pharmacology Laboratory.
+In recent years, he has investigated the involvement of inflammation in pathophysiology.
+One of his areas of expertise is the influence of stress events on inflammatory processes.
+In this proposal, he will analyze biological biomarkers of stress.
+3) Prof. Amir Shapiro is the Director of the Robotics Laboratory.
+His interests include the locomotion of multi-limbed mechanisms in unstructured, complex environments.
+For the proposed research, Prof. Shapiro will supervise a research engineering student responsible for the maintenance of the BaMPer system, and 4) Dr. Moti Salti is the Scientific Director of the Brain Imaging Research Center (BIRC) at Ben-Gurion University of the Negev and will be responsible for the imaging aspects of the proposal.

 References